alphacentauri82/alphacentauri82/README.md

 - infrastructure/Cloud
 - IoT / Hardware

-I have type 1 diabetes and I'm working on various open source projects such as a fork of [nightscout](http://nightscout.info), migrating to Vue.js and adding some extra features.
-I am also producing tutorials in various subjects and with your help i can have some more time to continue these awesome projects.
+I have type 1 diabetes and I'm working on various open source projects such as [Scout!](https://github.com/alphacentauri82/scout)  I am also producing tutorials in various subjects and with your help i can have some more time to continue these awesome projects.
 Currently developing better iterations of a notifier system for low blood glucose alerts using Vonage API's.
 Check out my [Github Sponsors profile](https://github.com/sponsors/alphacentauri82/)

 If you want to read more about me, check my [website](https://superdi.dev) and my dev [profile](https://dev.to/superdiana), i also have a [work github account](https://github.com/superdiana)-- I can't remember why but i do.